JoelHKV/ConceptGenerator/readme.md

 * ConceptGenerator.py: The entry point for all steps in the way.
 * src/: Contains functions for data processing.
 * utils/: Holds utility functions for credentials etc.
-* data/: Stores example data (not a functional part as actual data is handled by Firestore in every step of the way.).
+* data/: Stores example data (not a functional part as actual data is handled by Firestore).